frederic-perez/AmE-dictionary/data/idioms.md

 __for all seasons__ :two: __1__ Suitable in or appropriate for every kind of weather. _A coat for all seasons._ __2__ Adaptable to any circumstance. _A singer for all seasons._
 __for better or (for) worse__ :nine::m: Under good or bad circumstances, with good or bad effect.
 Whether something is good or bad.
 __for certain__ Definitely.
+__for Chrissake__ An exclamation of shock, annoyance, frustration, or anger (an informal pronunciation of “for Christ’s sake”) _Would you let me finish my story, for Chrissake?_
 __for crying out loud__ :four: A expression of frustration or surprise.
 __for days on end__ :eight: (for hours on end; for weeks on end; for years on end) For a long time, specifically many days.
 __for good reason__ :two::hammer: